Drugs and Alcohol Policy - 63.11

 - 63.11.04 Employee Drug and Alcohol Testing

-Howard Community College (HCC) provides a drug-free, healthy, safe, and secure educational environment.
+Howard Community College (HCC) provides a healthy, safe, and secure educational environment.
 Employees are expected and required to be in appropriate mental and physical condition for work.
 Students are expected to contribute to the desired environment by conducting themselves within the guidelines of the student code of conduct.

 Violations of this policy by employees or students will result in disciplinary action, consistent with college policies.
 In addition, any violations may have legal consequences consistent with federal, state, and local law and the college will cooperate with appropriate health and law enforcement agencies.